Vulnerable Sector Check

 Applicants should keep a copy of their VSC for their records.

 I am currently registered with CRTO.
-If I want to apply to another class of registration, do I have to provide a Vulnerable Sector Check to CRTO?
+If I want to apply to another class of registration, do I need to submit a VSC?

-No, current Members of the CRTO who are applying for a change of class (e.g., Graduate Members applying for the General Certificate of Registration or Inactive Members applying to the General Class) are not required to submit a Vulnerable Sector Check.
+No, current CRTO Members applying for a change of class (e.g., Graduate Members applying for the General Certificate of Registration or Inactive Members applying to the General Class) are not required to submit a VSC.

 I am an applicant living outside of Canada.
-Do I have to provide a Vulnerable Sector Check?
+Do I have to provide a VSC?

-Applicants who currently do not reside in Canada or have not previously lived in Canada and are unable to obtain a Vulnerable Sector Check (VSC) must provide a criminal records check that meets the Registrar’s requirements (e.g., international police certificate).
+Applicants who currently do not reside in Canada or have not previously lived in Canada and are unable to obtain a VSC must provide a criminal records check that meets the Registrar’s requirements (e.g., an international police certificate).
 For more information, please contact Registration staff at registrationservices@crto.on.ca.

-I recently obtained a Vulnerable Sector Check.
+I recently obtained a VSC.
 How long is it valid?

-I have already completed a Vulnerable Sector Checks for another purpose (work, school, volunteer role, etc.).
-Would the College accept that report?
+I have already completed a VSC for another purpose (work, school, volunteer role, etc.).
+Would the CRTO accept that report?

 What happens if I have a criminal record?

 Having a criminal record does not automatically disqualify an individual from registration with the CRTO.
-If the VSC reveals a criminal record (positive record), the applicant must provide further information or documentation to the CRTO The Registrar will assess these findings to determine if there are any concerns regarding the applicant’s suitability for practice.
+If the VSC reveals a criminal record (positive record), the applicant must provide further information or documentation to the CRTO.
+The Registrar will assess the VSC findings, and the additional information/documentation provided, to determine if there are any concerns regarding the applicant’s suitability for practice.
 Should concerns arise, the application may be referred to the CRTO’s Registration Committee for review and decision.

-Are there any exemptions to the Vulnerable Sector Check requirement?
+Are there any exemptions to the VSC requirement?

-The exemptions to the Vulnerable Sector Check (VSC) requirement are outlined as follows:
+The exemptions to the VSC requirement are outlined as follows:

-Applicants who currently do not live in Canada or are unable to obtain a VSC are obligated to provide alternative criminal records check acceptable to the Registrar, such as an international police certificate.
+1. Applicants who are unable to obtain a VSC are required to provide alternative criminal records checks acceptable to the Registrar.
+For example,

 1. Recent Graduates of Approved Ontario RT Program